akka/akka/akka-docs/rst/java/http/routing-dsl/directives/path-directives/redirectToNoTrailingSlashIfPresent.rst

 .. includecode2:: ../../../../code/docs/http/scaladsl/server/directives/PathDirectivesExamplesSpec.scala
    :snippet: redirectToNoTrailingSlashIfPresent-0

-See also :ref:`-redirectToTrailingSlashIfMissing-` which achieves the opposite - redirecting paths in case they do *not* have a trailing slash.
+See also :ref:`-redirectToTrailingSlashIfMissing-java-` which achieves the opposite - redirecting paths in case they do *not* have a trailing slash.